 There are many advantages to living in the South West one being the proximity to both the City of Bath and Chris ().
 Bath falls neatly between where I am and where Chris is.
 We like to treat ourselves to a trip to the city, every now and then and frankly, the world needs us to put things to right.
 We really ought to be sponsored by some kind of think tank.

 Our day goes, mostly, like this; a book shop rendezvous, closely followed with a critical catch up and brunch in one of Bath’s fabulous cafes.
-This last week, the Bloomsbury cafe, which sits upstairs from a lovely shop full of everything you never realised that you wanted.
+This last week, the

 Then a stroll around the city, away from the busy tourist clogged parts, up the hill behind the terraces, for a different angle on Bath.
 I like to wonder who lives behind the windows of the grand terraces, is it a series of houses or apartments?
 I would love a room with a balcony.